 CEREC is a dental restoration treatment that was developed in 1985 at the University of Zurich.
 CEREC uses computer-assisted design and computer-aided manufacturing to offer same-day tooth restoration for patients, using very strong ceramic.

 The restorations are metal-free and tooth-coloured, and the entire process takes no longer than a few hours to complete.
 One of the more common uses of CEREC is for crowns.
-Crowns are small, tooth-shaped caps that fit over a tooth, to hide a discolored or misshapen tooth.
+Crowns are small, tooth-shaped caps that fit over a tooth to hide a discoloured or misshapen tooth.

 What does CEREC Stand For?